North Brooklyn Mutual Aid

 The Admin Call

-About once a season, the network organizes an in-person social event or open meeting in public where network leaders, volunteers, and other neighbors can meet, get to know each other, and strengthen our community bonds.
+At least once a season, the network organizes an in-person social event where admin, volunteers, and neighbors can meet, get to know each other, and strengthen our community bonds.
+Dates and locations of the socials will be posted for any interested attendee on our calendar, Instagram, Slack, newsletter, and other networks.